Zizo-Jo/DevOps-Note/notes/8-build-automation-and-cicd-with-jenkins.md

 ### Jenkins Shared Library

 Jenkins can share code between jobs.
 This is very useful when you have multiple jobs that do the same thing.
 You can create a shared library and use it in multiple jobs.
+Similar to function(to reuse)

 ### Versioning the app